signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 Spotify -- How would you detect anomalous behavior?
 How would you generate profiles of users?

 Stitch Fix -- How might you determine if the size of a specific item is a significant feature in determining the customer's calculated propensity to buy it?

-Treehouse (Oregon) -- Suppose you run an analysis that suggests a certain factor predicts a certain outcome.
-How would you gauge whether it's actually causation or just correlation?

 Uber -- What algorithm you would use to solve driver accepting a requesting?Which supervised algorithm you would pick to solve the above problem?How do you compare the results of the algorithm?